 Our projections of the number of people who have or will have the diseases we may be targeting may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
 The number of trial participants may turn out to be lower than expected.
 Additionally, the potentially addressable patient population for our product candidates may be limited or may not be amenable to treatment with our product candidates.
-Even if we obtain significant market share for our products, if approved, because the potential target populations may be small, we may never achieve or maintain profitability without obtaining regulatory approval for additional indications.
+Even if we obtain significant market share for our products, if approved, because the potential target populations may be small, we may be unable to achieve or maintain profitability in future periods without obtaining regulatory approval for additional indications.